syafilm/ag-grid-css/readme.md

 ### Requirements:
 1) Customize the default AG-GRID table by creating a new CSS theme, use all your imagination to make it looks beautiful.
-2) Add some more HTML elements around the table be free to use the structure you like, use all your ingenuity.
+2) Add some more HTML elements around the table, like footer, header, sidebar, be free to use the structure you like, use all your ingenuity.
 3) You can use any css technique you are used to, is recommendable to use check AG-GRID theming documentation (find documentation [here](https://www.ag-grid.com/javascript-data-grid/themes/#top)) and follow their custom theme designing way in the end we might want to apply the style as new ag-grid theme.

 ### Project local setup: